-If you reside in the Gonzales area and you need roof repair or roof replacement, then there are certainly many roofing companies Gonzales that you could choose from.
+If you reside in the Gonzales area and you need a roof repair or roof replacement, then there are certainly many roofing companies in Gonzales that you can choose from.
 And when you know you have some type of roof damage that needs to be addressed, you want to make sure you choose a company that can identify the complete issue.

 History of Gonzales

 Early settlers of the area which would eventually become Gonzales were, for the most part, of Spanish and French ancestry, settling amidst the Houma Indians who lived in the area.
 By 1851, the small settlement had only ten residents.
 A school was established in 1855 by Adlar Gautreaux for the children in the area.
 By 1886, the settlement had grown, and the citizens of the community elected “Big” José Gonzáles as their sheriff.
 Joseph’s son, “Tee-Joe” Gonzales, opened a general store and post office in May 1887.
 The post office was known as the Gonzales Post Office.
 A few years later the Railroad Commission ordered the local railroad to change the name of the community from Edenborn to Gonzales to match the post office name.

 The center of Gonzales, known as Chips Grocery, came into being in the late 1970s.
 The previous center was known as the “Fish N Pic”.